ptrln/active_model_serializers-hash_wrapper/README.md

 wrapped_item = ActiveModelSerializers::HashWrapper.create("Item", hash)
 ```

-Wrapper classes created by `ActiveModelSerializers::HashWrapper` are passes all AMS lint tests and can safely be used.
+Wrapper classes created by `ActiveModelSerializers::HashWrapper` pass all AMS lint tests and can safely be used.

 ## Contributing